-If one or more of the remote diode channels is not needed, the DXP and DXN inputs for that channel should either be unconnected, or the DXP input should be connected to VCC.
+If one or more of the remote diode channels is not needed, disconnect the DXP and DXN inputs for that channel, or connect the DXP input to $V{CC}$ .
 The status register indicates a diode "fault" for this channel and the channel is ignored during the temperature-measurement sequence.
 It is also good practice to mask any unused channels immediately upon power-up by setting the appropriate bits in the Configuration 2 and Configuration 3 registers.
 This will prevent unused channels from causing ALERT or OVERT to assert.